For the Children of Sir Owen G Glenn Learning & Information Centres– Bong, Chibbo and Pudung Villages of India

 The Mobile Library Project started from 2nd March 2020.
 The activities include:

-Just like a saying “A child who reads will be an adult who thinks”, ware hoping to see these children make progress in the years to come for themselves and for the society.
+Just like a saying “A child who reads will be an adult who thinks”, we are hoping to see these children make progress in the years to come for themselves and for the society.

 The teachers of SOGGL&I Centres were glad that their students now have a variety of books to read.
 On the first day when the Mobile Library began the children were very happy to see books that were so colorful and filled with pictures.
 One of the girls said that she had heard the stories of Snow White and Cinderella but had never read about it and picked the fairytale book.
 Through this project we have moved one step forward in providing joyful learning and building up children’s ability to learn and gain knowledge.